f/awesome-chatgpt-prompts/PROMPTS.md

 **The core subject:** [FILL IN — Describe the through-line of your work.
 What do you photograph and why?
 What draws you to a subject?]

-> ${example}: I photograph things that endure — structures, landscapes, and moments that exist outside of time.
+> [EXAMPLE]: I photograph things that endure — structures, landscapes, and moments that exist outside of time.
 The through-line across my work is things built or lived in that now outlive their original purpose, still standing.

 **Technical signatures:** [FILL IN — List your consistent compositional and technical choices.]

-> ${example}:
+> [EXAMPLE]:
 > - Symmetrical or near-symmetrical composition with a strong central vanishing point
-> - Low angle or looking straight up to exaggerate scale and eliminate horizon
+> - Low angle or looking straight up to exaggerate scale and eliminate horizon — I do this consistently
 > - A single human figure used for scale, not as the primary subject
 > - Long exposure or slow shutter to pull motion out of water, clouds, and crowds
-> - B&W for structural and decay subjects; color when the palette itself is the subject
+> - B&W for structural, industrial, and decay subjects; color when the palette itself is the subject
 > - Strong tonal contrast — I print dark
 > - The underside, interior skeleton, and structural bones of things interest me more than facades

 **Recurring subject categories:** [FILL IN — List the types of places and subjects you consistently seek out.]

-> ${example}:
+> [EXAMPLE]:
-> - Decay and abandonment — things that have outlived their purpose
+> - Decay and abandonment — things that have outlived their purpose (plane wrecks, ruined churches, abandoned institutions)
 > - Sacred spaces with weight and edge — not pretty churches, spaces where something happened
-> - Old-meets-industrial juxtapositions
+> - Old-meets-industrial juxtapositions (ancient marble in a power plant, Roman columns in a modern piazza)
 > - Underground and subterranean spaces — crypts, tunnels, ancient layers beneath modern cities
 > - Geometric structural form — bridges, piers, arches, repeating elements
 > - Quiet and empty streets — I shoot before crowds arrive